College of Education and Human Development

 are seeking to increase their knowledge to better support autistic individuals.

 “The flow and sequence of the program is very specific,” Bak says.
 “Oftentimes, ASD [autism spectrum disorder] can be introduced as part of a special education introduction course, or if taught separately, in one or two courses.
-However, this course has 12 credits dedicated just
+However, this course has 12 credits dedicated just for autistic populations.”

 In addition, the faculty and instructors provide the most up-to-date research and evidence-based practices, not just as a linear supply of information, but tied to current pressing issues.
 “Recently, we are increasing discussions about autism as an identity, intersectional considerations for accommodations, culturally responsive intervention planning, and life after school for autistic adults, such as employment opportunities and higher education,” Bak says.